theloz/f1stat/README.md

 UPDATE circuits SET country = 'United Arab Emirates' WHERE country='UAE';
 ~~~
 Thus is possible to have the correct timezone for the GP timetable

+In order to visualize the correct flags for every nation run the query inside sources/nationalitynation.sql

 The following SQL commands fix some ergast issues
 ~~~